Table Of Content

 Many founders misread consumer psychology.
 They assume high late-night cart activity equals high demand.
 In reality, it’s window-shopping in digital form.

-Urgency tactics (“Only 2 left in stock”) perform worse late at night in Tier-2 cities compared to metro buyers.
+Urgency tactics (“Only 2 left in stock!”) perform worse late at night in Tier-2 cities compared to metro buyers.
 Shoppers are less likely to hit “Buy Now” when they know delivery is two days away and cash flow is tight.

-The Playbook for Recovery:
+The Recovery Playbook

-- Why: This aligns with the Indian habit of “discussing at breakfast, buying at work.”
+Send a WhatsApp message (not an email).
+This aligns directly with the Indian habit of “discussing at breakfast, buying at work.”

 Is Your Checkout Flow Leaking Revenue?